St. Marys Sportsmen's Club

 bullet

-Registrations are available at Elk County Ammo & Arms (246 Brusselles Street, St. Marys, PA) and Smith's Sports Store (10 Erie Ave., St. Marys, PA) or from an officer of the club.
+Registrations are available at Elk County Ammo & Arms (246 Brusselles Street, St. Marys, PA) or from an officer of the club.
 You may also register via the website by mailing an application along with payment.
 Proof of membership will be required or a membership application must be submitted along with the Coyote Hunt registration form.
 An additional $1.00 administration fee must be remitted with mailed applications.

 bullet